StudyFrenchSpanish

 The IICKL is another famous Korean institute in Delhi.
 It offers several short-term Korean and Chinese courses in Delhi.

-IICKL runs the Basic, Intermediate, and Advanced level, and classes are conducted only on weekends.
+IICKL runs the Basic, Intermediate, and Advanced levels, and classes are conducted only on weekends.

 Address: A-1/25, Mahavir Enclave, Dwarka, Sector-1, New Delhi